SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 }
 ```

 Each command needs to inherit from `HystrixCommand` or `HystrixCommand<T>` and override and implement the inherited protected method `RunAsync()`.
-Optionally, the command developer can also override and implement the inherited method  `RunFallbackAsync()`.
+Optionally, you can also override and implement the inherited method  `RunFallbackAsync()`.

-The `RunAsync()` method implements the fundamental logic of the command, and the `RunFallbackAsync()` method implements the fallback logic.
+The `RunAsync()` method should implement the fundamental logic of the command, and the `RunFallbackAsync()` method should implement any fallback logic, should the `RunAsync()` method fail.

-Also, each command must be a member of a group.
-The group is specified using the `HystrixCommandGroupKeyDefault.AsKey("HelloWorldGroup")` and must be provided in the constructor.
+Also, when defining a command, each one must be a member of a group.
+The name of the group is specified using the `HystrixCommandGroupKeyDefault.AsKey("HelloWorldGroup")` and must be provided in the constructor of the command as shown below.

-Below is the command above rewritten using the method overrides:
+Below is the same command above rewritten using the method overrides:

 ```csharp
 public class HelloWorldCommand : HystrixCommand<string>